strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.6 =
+* Added Braintree payments as a gateway option.
+This should be considered in "beta".
+Please get in touch if you are using Braintree payments with PMPro.
+Everything should function except that we're still working out an issue with the webhook handler.
 * Added a new dashboard page Orders to view all orders processed by PMPro with an option to export to CSV.
+* Fixed bug where "Your membership level has changed" emails were being sent out the first time a user's profile was edited, even if the level wasn't changing.
 * Removed the revenue estimate from the members list page.
 This causes performance issues on sites with many members.
 A new reports dashboard page is coming soon.
 * Not showing payment settings warning now when Payflow is setup with all values filled in.
 * Updated preheaders/billing.php to get the most recent successful order from the DB to use when updating.
 (ORDER BY id DESC in the query)